 Benefits of the beach are huge in terms of refreshing your spirit.
 Going to the beach benefits your physical, mental, and emotional health.
 Beautiful scenery, soft sand, and soothing seaside sounds all contribute to a natural spiritual retreat.

-Relaxing on the beach, just watching the ocean, or a beach workout can all revitalize your spirit.
+Relaxing on the beach, just watching the ocean, or a engaging in a beach workout can all revitalize your spirit.

-The beach can be a sanctuary for alone time, it can be a sensory experience to share with someone special, or it can be a peaceful place for like-minded people to gather.
+The beach can be a sanctuary for alone time, it can be a peaceful place to walk and learn from an audio book, it can be a sensory experience to share with someone special, or it can be a dynamic place for like-minded people to gather and play.

 The therapeutic effects of being near the ocean are seen on all levels of our human experience.
 Physical, mental, and spiritual.

 Joan Coffette is a Counseling MA from Seaside, Oregon.
 She says, "The beach benefits you by helping you unplug from stress.
 You are in a natural environment that can be both invigorating, and soothing.

 You can choose to engage in healthy physical activity, or you can choose to take personal time to get uncluttered and centered.